adam-aalah/Tweet-Sentiment-Classification/README.md

 # Sentiment Analysis of Tweets on Autonomous Vehicles

 This repository contains the research and analysis conducted in our study on the comparative performance of various sentiment analysis models applied to the classification of tweets related to autonomous vehicles (AVs).
-Our work delves into a range of sentiment analysis models including Support Vector Machines (SVM), Long Short-Term Memory networks (LSTM), BERTweet(base), RoBERTa(base), and RoBERTa(base-latest), with and without additional layers.
+Our work explores a range of sentiment analysis models including Support Vector Machines (SVM), Long Short-Term Memory networks (LSTM), BERTweet(base), RoBERTa(base), and RoBERTa(base-latest).

-The repository is organized into two main folders, MultiLabelClassification containing notebooks for each model tested in multi-label classification, and MultiClassClassification which contains models tested in the multi-class classification task.

 #### Objectives